nnnsss999/llmattacks/docs/navigation-map.md

 - `mkdocs.yml` — configuration for the documentation site
 - `sbom.json` — CycloneDX software bill of materials
 - `docs_files.txt` — list of document paths used by build scripts
+- `all_files.txt` — complete inventory of repository files
+- `requirements.txt` — Python dependencies for the helper scripts

 ## .github/workflows/
 - `ci.yml` — runs linting and tests on push